Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns enabled commit-check rules after merging from defaults, repo config, and overrides.
-It uses a specific verb and resource, distinguishing it from sibling validation tools that focus on individual checks.
+The description clearly states the tool's purpose: 'Return enabled commit-check rules after merging defaults, repo config, and inline overrides.'
+It specifies the verb 'Return' and the resource 'enabled commit-check rules,' distinguishing it from sibling tools that perform actual validation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.